 When comparing Microsoft OneNote vs Todoist, the Slant community recommends Todoist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Todoist is ranked 4th while Microsoft OneNote is ranked 25th.
+In the question“What are the best cross-platform to do list apps?”
+Todoist is ranked 3rd while Microsoft OneNote is ranked 28th.
 The most important reason people chose Todoist is:

 Todoist's web and desktop interfaces have a 2-column layout.
 The right column has all tasks organized in nested lists with color codes and information such as what people are assigned to each task and which project the task is part of.
 The left column offers ways of accessing various groups of tasks – tasks that have to be completed within a certain timeframe, tasks that are a part of a certain project or have certain labels attached to them, etc. The left column also contains filters that allow even more advanced ways of finding a group of tasks.
 The mobile interface follows a similar design philosophy, but gives each column a separate view.